microprediction/microprediction/README.md

 expired so DM [me](https://www.linkedin.com/in/petercotton/) on Linked-In for a new one.

-Should you be interested in microprediction?
-Well if nothing else, I'll point out that due to its obscurity, running this [script](https://github.com/microprediction/microprediction/blob/master/crawler_skater_examples/datable_llama.py) makes a heck of a lot more economic sense than bitcoin mining - try it out or see the [docs](https://microprediction.github.io/microprediction).

 # The [TimeMachines](https://github.com/microprediction/timemachines), [Precise](https://github.com/microprediction/precise), and [HumpDay](https://github.com/microprediction/humpday) packages

 I maintain three benchmarking packages to help me, and maybe you, surf the open-source wave.